More Medications Facts

 Escitalopram (Lexapro)

-Escitalopram (Lexapro) in Brief
+Escitalopram in Brief

-• Active ingredient: Escitalopram oxalate
+• Generic name : Escitalopram oxalate

 • FDA Approved: August 14, 2002